microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

 ### Without Azure ML
 1. Computer.
 This is usually your laptop with limited capacity.

 2. Python environment.
-Best practice is to create a virtual environment per project, and install all necessary packages.
+Best practice is to create a virtual environment per project and install all necessary packages.
 It takes some time and configuring some packages with each other (e.g., tensorflow, pytorch) may be difficult.
 Some packages may not work on some operating systems.

 3. Data.
 During the development, we usually use CSV sample files.
 Sometimes, we need to reconfigure the code to accept data in a different format in production.

 4. Modeling.
 During modeling, we experiment with different parameters and models.
 In each experiment, we may change some of the previous parameters.
 We usually lose track of the parameters after several iterations.

 5. Deployment.
 Once your model is developed, we store it as a file (`pkl`, `json`, etc.) and create a container.
-This requires creating or re-using a `dockerfile` and customizing it to fit our usecase.
+This requires creating or re-using a `dockerfile` and customizing it to fit your use case.
 Once the image is built, we push it to a container repository and deploy it on a cluster (Kubernetes, On-prem, Azure, other clouds).

 ### With Azure ML
 1. You create a compute instance, which belongs to you only.
 It can have as much CPU, GPU, memory as you need.
 If you have for example two use cases, where the first one requires a high-end and expensive setting and the second one requires only a low-end config, you can provision two compute instances.
 You will be charged only for the amount of time each machine is on.
 Azure ML also provides compute clusters, consisting of a pool of compute nodes that automatically scale up and down to speed up your compute-heavy tasks.
 You can, for example, develop your notebook and prepare the data on your compute instance, and then submit your training as a job to a compute cluster.
 Clusters can be set to automatically turn off if there are no jobs.
     - To create a compute resource from GUI, in your Azure ML workspace, select __Compute__ from the left sidebar.
-Conviniently, create a __Compute instance__, __Compute cluster__, or __Attached cluster__ by following the prompts.
+Conveniently, create a __Compute instance__, __Compute cluster__, or __Attached cluster__ by following the prompts.
     - To create a compute resource using Azure ML Python SDK, you can use the sample code below.
-You may need to a create compute resource using Python code in the following situations: 1) in automated ML pipelines it is preferred to create resources and then dispose of them, your code can perform all in one file; 2) automated resource provisioning, more suitable for administration, to ensure resources are generated with standard configurations across the enterprise.
+You may need to create a compute resource using Python code in the following situations: 1) in automated ML pipelines it is preferred to create resources and then dispose of them, your code can perform all in one file; 2) automated resource provisioning, more suitable for administration, to ensure resources are generated with standard configurations across the enterprise.

     ```py
     from azureml.core import Workspace